• Helping you make informed decisions

 Understanding Real Estate Commissions in BC

-Real Estate Commission Calculator tools can be helpful because commission rates in British Columbia are not standardized – they vary by brokerage, real estate team, or individual agent.
-That’s why it’s essential to have a clear conversation upfront to understand exactly what you’ll be charged before listing your home.
+Real Estate Commission Calculator tools can be helpful because commission rates in British Columbia are not set by law and are always negotiable, varying by brokerage, real estate team, or individual agent.
+That’s why it’s crucial to have a clear conversation upfront to understand exactly what you’ll be charged before listing your home.
+You can also review the BCFSA Consumer Guide to Remuneration for additional details.

-A typical commission structure is 7% to 8% on the first $100,000 of the sale price and 2.5% to 3.5% on the remaining balance.
-Remember that all real estate commissions are also subject to a 5% Goods and Services Tax (GST).
+In many cases, commissions might be structured as 7%-8% on the first $100,000 of the sale price and 2.5%-3.5% on the remaining amount.
+Please note that real estate commissions are subject to an additional 5% Goods and Services Tax (GST).

 Understanding how commission works helps you make informed decisions and avoid surprises at closing.